-- 1. Elect two Class I directors to hold office until the 2025 Annual Meeting of Stockholders; - 2.
-Ratify the appointment of Baker Tilly Virchow Krause, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 (the "Auditor Proposal"); - 3.
-Vote on a proposal to increase the reserve of shares of common stock authorized for issuance under the Amended and Restated 2012 Stock Incentive Plan from 3,250,000 to 5,750,000 (the "Plan Increase Proposal"); - 4.
-Vote on a non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice; - 5.
-Vote on a non-binding advisory resolution on the frequency in which shareholders approve the compensation of the Company's executive officers: - 6.
-Vote on a proposal to adjourn the meeting if necessary to solicit additional proxies for the Plan Increase Proposal; and - 7.
-Transact any other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 1. To elect three Class II directors to hold office until the 2026 Annual Meeting of Stockholders; - 2.
+To ratify the appointment of BDO USA, P.C. as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 (the "Auditor Proposal"); - 3.
+To vote on a proposal to approve the 2023 Equity Incentive Plan (the "Plan Proposal"); - 4.
+To vote on a non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice; and - 5.
+To transact any other business as may properly come before the Annual Meeting or any adjournments thereof.